Ultrasonic sensor advantages and disadvantages

 • These sensors could easily sense the nature, shape, and orientation of that specific object which is within the area of these sensors.

-• The ultrasonic sensor has high frequency, high operating power, and high sensitivity therefore it can easily detect the external or deep objects.
+• The ultrasonic sensor has high frequency, high operating power, and high sensitivity therefore it can easily detect external or deep objects.

 • These sensors easily interface with a microcontroller or any type of controller.

-• Their sensors are easy to use, not dangerous during operation for nearby objects, persons, equipment, or material.
+• Their sensors are easy to use, and not dangerous during operation for nearby objects, persons, equipment, or material.

 Disadvantages of Ultrasonic sensor: